Aashman08/Data-Science/README.md

 8) Algorithmic trading project

 Created a python script that will accept the value of your portfolio and determine the number of stocks that can be bought for each constituent of the S&P 500 index fund for an equal weight version of the index.
 For this I used IEX cloud API token and performed batch API calls to extract relevant data and customized the data into excel files using xlsxwriter library in python for better visualization.

+9) Lattice Boltzmann Fluid Simulation

+Created a python script to simulate the lattice Boltzmann method for fluid flow using navier stokes equation.
+Used numpy and matplotlib to generate the same using help from online resources.